-The East Kimberley project aimed to build a greater understanding of regional groundwater dynamics in the Keep River and Bonaparte Plains areas to enable informed decision making regarding agricultural development.
+The East Kimberley project aimed to build a greater understanding of regional groundwater systems in the Keep River Plains to enable informed decision making regarding agricultural development.
 The project focused on the Permo-Carboniferous units of the onshore Bonaparte Basin and their significance to groundwater in overlying Cenozoic sediments as most of the proposed agricultural development areas are underlain by these units.

-The East Kimberley project presents a regional, cross-jurisdictional assessment of groundwater processes in the onshore Bonaparte Basin and provides baseline information regarding groundwater conditions and processes that will be essential to environmental monitoring and water allocation and management if irrigated agriculture is to expand in the area.
+The East Kimberley project presents a regional assessment of groundwater processes in the onshore Bonaparte Basin and provides baseline information regarding groundwater conditions and processes that will be essential to environmental monitoring and water allocation and management if irrigated agriculture is to expand in the area.

 The main objectives of the project were to:

 - Identify the location, quantity and quality of new and existing groundwater resources in sedimentary basin and palaeovalley aquifers;